Camp Mystic

 Camp Mystic is a private non-denominational Christian girls' summer camp in unincorporated Kerr County, Texas, US.
 It is set on a 725 acre campus consisting of two neighboring sites 6 mi southwest of Hunt, near the confluence of the South Fork Guadalupe River and Cypress Creek.
 The camp serves girls aged eight to seventeen.

-The camp suffered heavy damage from the July 2025 Central Texas floods, with 27 confirmed fatalities, six more people missing, and buildings destroyed.
+The camp was severely damaged in the July 2025 Central Texas floods; 28 people from the camp died, including 25 campers, two counselors, and the director.